WINC: Wireless Networks within

 We are looking for bright and motivated individuals to join the WINC team!

 We welcome applicants from ECE, CS, Physics Engineering, or Math students with different sets of expertise from electromagnetics, analog design, signal processing, computer architecture, and quantum computing.
-See more details on the positions in the following links:

 We accept exceptional candidates on a continued basis.